Many more likely sought US jobless aid even as layoffs slow

 by Christopher Rugaber, The Associated Press

-A man walks past Marco's Pizza, which is now hiring, Friday, June 5, 2020, in Euclid, Ohio.
-U.S. unemployment dropped unexpectedly in May to 13.3% as reopened businesses began recalling millions of workers faster than economists had predicted, triggering a rally Friday on Wall Street.
-(AP Photo/Tony Dejak)
+FILE - In this June 4, 2020, file photo, a customer walks out of a U.S. Post Office branch and under a banner advertising a job opening, in Seattle.
+The U.S. government will issue its latest snapshot Thursday, June 18, of the layoffs that have left millions unemployed but have slowed as businesses have increasingly reopened and rehired some of their laid-off workers.
+(AP Photo/Elaine Thompson, File)

-WASHINGTON — The U.S. government is set to issue its latest report Thursday on the layoffs that have left millions unemployed but that have markedly slowed as many businesses have partially reopened and rehired some laid-off workers.
+WASHINGTON — The U.S. government will issue its latest snapshot Thursday of the layoffs that have left millions unemployed but have slowed as businesses have increasingly reopened and rehired some of their laid-off workers.

-The pace of job cuts has declined in the nearly three months since the coronavirus struck hard, forcing business closures and sending the economy into recession.
-The dwindling pace of jobless claims suggests that the devastation in the job market has bottomed out.
-Still, by historical standards the number of weekly applications remains high.
+The pace of job cuts has steadily declined in the three months since the coronavirus struck hard, forcing business closures and sending the economy into recession.
+The dwindling rate of jobless claims suggests that the devastation inflicted on the job market and the economy has bottomed out.
+Still, even by historical standards the number of weekly applications remains high.

-On Friday, the government surprisingly reported that the economy gained 2.5 million jobs in May and that the unemployment rate unexpectedly declined from 14.7% to a still-high 13.3%.
-Reopened businesses appeared to have recalled some laid-off workers faster than predicted.
+The overall economy appears to have begun a slow recovery.
+Employers added 2.5 million jobs last month, and the unemployment rate declined from 14.7% to a still-high 13.3%.
+In addition, shoppers increased their retail purchases in May, retracing some of the record-setting plunges of the previous two months.

-But many analysts expect hiring to slow with much of the economy still shut down and consumers still wary of travelling, shopping, eating out or attending large events.
+Many economists caution, though, that the economy will likely struggle to sustain its recent gains.